 2. Switch to the Pages module and go to the Popularity in social media tab.
 Here, you'll find social share counts for every page of your site, including Facebook shares, Pinterest bookmarks, and more.

 See which of your pages do best on social.
 This data can be incredibly helpful for picking your primary landing pages — the ones with more social signals stand a higher chance of climbing up in Bing and Yahoo fast.

 Download SEO PowerSuite , the top SEO Analyzer Bing users need to try out.

 If you were wondering how you can earn more of those social signals, I'm afraid this topic deserves a full-size guide of its own.
 Your first steps should definitely include monitoring new mentions of your posts and pages, making friends with users who engage with your content, and doing competitive research.
 Awario is a great tool to do all of the above.

-P.S.: Random fun fact: Unlike Google, Bing does not use page speed as a ranking factor.
+P.S.
+Random fun fact: Unlike Google, Bing algorithm does not use page speed as a ranking factor.
 They feel a page with a 4 second load time may well be a better experience than a page with 1 second load time, as long as the former has all the content the searcher wants.
 According to Bing's Duane Forrester, focusing too heavily on load time slims down user experience and often encourages webmasters to remove otherwise useful features.
 A legit point, if you ask me.